JamaSoftware/omniauth-jama-connect/README.md

 In the callback controller, you can find the `token` and `refresh_token` on the Hash: `request.env['omniauth.auth']['credentials']`.
 Store these values for subsequent requests to the Jama Connect API.

+**Note:** The `JAMA_CONNECT_CLIENT_ID` and `JAMA_CONNECT_CLIENT_SECRET` values mentioned in the above example are NOT the same values that you would receive through the "Set API Credentials" Web interface.
+Those credentials do not have the proper authorization to administer authorization codes or refresh tokens against the Jama Connect OAuth system.
+Instead, you must contact Jama Software to setup an OAuth client, and they will provide you these values.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.